The Royal Scotsman's open platform at the end of the train.

 The Tour

 Belmond Royal Scotsman‘s Clans, Castles & Isles Tour is an exploration of the wild and rugged west coast of Scotland, including Oban and the Isles of Mull and Bute.
 Travel by luxury train, with exceptional meals and service.
-Enjoy an exclusive visit to the Oban distillery and guided tours of Duart and Drumlanrig Castles.
+Enjoy an exclusive visit to Tobermory Distillery on the Isle of Mull, and guided tours of Duart and Drumlanrig Castles.

 Read More